HLRichardson-Git/Gestalt/CONTRIBUTING.md

 #### Before Submitting A Bug Report

-* **Check the [debugging guide]().** You might be able to find the cause of the problem and fix things yourself.
+* **Check the [debugging guide](https://gestaltcrypto.github.io/).** You might be able to find the cause of the problem and fix things yourself.
 Most importantly, check if you can reproduce the problem in the latest version of Gestalt.
 * **Check the [discussions](https://github.com/HLRichardson-Git/Gestalt/discussions)** for a list of common questions and problems.
 * **Perform a [cursory search](https://github.com/HLRichardson-Git/Gestalt/issues)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://github.com/HLRichardson-Git/Gestalt/issues).
-After you've determined you have found a new bug, create an issue on that repository and provide the following information by filling out a issue.
+After you've determined you have found a new bug, create an issue on that repository and provide the following information by filling out an issue.

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
-* **Describe the exact steps which reproduce the problem** in as many details as possible.
+* **Describe the exact steps that reproduce the problem** in as many details as possible.
 For example, start by explaining how you built Gestalt, e.g. your environment.
 When listing steps, **don't just say what you did, but explain how you did it**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**